p2pu/learning-circles/README.md

-Organize study groups meeting in a physical location taking online courses.
+Learning circles are study groups that meet weekly to work through an online course.

+This application is intended to help learners and facilitators to run learning circles.
+It also offers an overview of all learning circles.

 [![](https://travis-ci.org/p2pu/knight-app.svg)](https://travis-ci.org/p2pu/knight-app)

-Users can
+Learners can

+- learn more about what a learning circle is
-- see a list of study groups
+- see a list of learning circles
-- apply for one or more study groups
-- RSVP to show that they will come to a study group
+- sign up for a learning circle using either email of or a mobile number
+- RSVP for weekly learning circle meetings

 Facilitators can

-- See who signed up for a learning circle (and manage the signups)
+- See who signed up for a learning circle.
-- Send messages to signups
+- Send messages to learners
-- Add custom messaging to meeting reminders
+- Customize automatic weekly reminders
 - Update details for a learning circle meeting
 - See who is coming to a learning circle meeting
 - Capture feedback for a learning circle meeting

 Organizers can

+- see feedback from facilitators
+- see what meetings are happening each week
+- receive weekly updates on what happened in learning circles the previous week
-- add courses
+- manage courses
-- add study groups
+- manage study groups
-- add facilitators
+- manage facilitators

+## Documentation

+For complete documentation on installing and using this software, see our [online documentation here](http://learning-circles.readthedocs.org/en/latest/).

 ## Setup for development